kamdem-arielle/devops_roadmap/devops_projects/Complete-Java-Stack-Nginx-Tomcat-MySQL-RabbitMQ-Memcached.md

 systemctl restart mariadb
 ```

 The database server is now ready to accept connections from other services in our stack.
-In the next sections, we'll set up the remaining services (Memcached, RabbitMQ, Tomcat, and Nginx).

-Would you like me to continue with the setup instructions for the remaining services?

 ## Step 3: Memcached Server Setup (mc01)